kubicorn/kubicorn/docs/_documentation/google-walkthrough.md

 The first thing you will do now is to define the cluster resources.
 For this, you need to select a certain profile.
 Of course, once you're more familiar with `kubicorn`, you can go ahead and extend existing profiles or create new ones.
-In the following we'll be using an existing profile called `do`, which is a profile for a cluster in Google.
+In the following we'll be using an existing profile called `google`, which is a profile for a cluster in Google.

 #### Creating